 Chronology and geography of maps and related formats are collected to reflect the teaching and research needs of the institution.

 Collaborations within Yale

 Antiquarian maps (roughly considered to be maps and atlases issued before 1900) are selectively collected by the Beinecke Rare Book and Manuscript Library.
-The Center for Science and Social Science Information collects contemporary maps and geocoded information; support for the collections and related research is provided by the Center for Science and Social Science Information.
+Marx Library collects contemporary maps and geocoded information; support for the collections and related research is provided by Marx Library.
 Maps and geospatial data may be acquired at the request of Yale faculty and students in support of teaching and research.